How to make a Medical Negligence Claim

 Making a Medical Negligence Claim can be a challenging process to navigate so it is important that you understand how things will progress as the claim evolves and how to make the best possible decisions for your personal situation.

-The healthcare system in the UK is renowned across the globe for its excellence and quality of care and thankfully, due to the skill of our healthcare professionals, clinical negligence is rare.
+The healthcare system in the UK is renowned across the globe for its excellence and quality of care and thankfully, due to the skill of our healthcare professionals, Medical Negligence is rare.

 However, sometimes things do go wrong.
 Accidents and mistakes can happen for several reasons including surgical errors, a lack of clinical knowledge, or inadequate staffing levels at an underfunded hospital.

 If you have suffered due to Medical Negligence you are entitled to compensation.

 Below is a brief guide as to how to make a clinical negligence claim.
 It is worth noting that each claim is unique and that this guide is intended purely as an outline of the process and should not be taken as legal advice.